 Dr. Richard Allan Clark was born in November of 1848 in Trafalgar Township.
 He was the second child born to Joseph Clark and the former Eleanor Shane.
 His parents were farmers and his siblings were; Hannah, Lucy, Arthur, Adam and Isabella.
 According to the 1871 census, Dr. Clark was 22 and living with his parents in Trafalgar Township.
 Under occupation the census records that he was going to school.
 According to the 1892 Ontario Medical Register, he joined the College of Physicians and Surgeons on the 12th of April, 1872.
+It does not reveal his medical education.

 Dr. Clark married Louisa Matilda Coon on the 11th of June, 1873 in Milton, Ontario.
 She was born in Hamilton in 1848, the daughter of Isaac Coon and the former Jane Elliott.
 Mrs. Coon had 3 younger siblings; John, George and Mary Jane.
 Her mother died on the 25th of March, 1856.
 She was buried at Fulton Stone United Church in Fulton, Ontario.
 Mr. Coon married 2 possibly 3 times after the death of his wife Jane and he had more children.